Schütting (Bremen)

-The Schütting, situated on the Marktplatz (market square) in Bremen, initially served the city's merchants and tradesmen as a guild house.
+The Schütting, situated on the Bremer Marktplatz (Bremen Market Square) in Bremen, initially served the city's merchants and tradesmen as a guild house.
 In 1849, it became Bremen's chamber of commerce.
 Since 1973, it has been under monument protection.
-It lies on the south site of the Bremen marketplaces directly across from the town hall.
+It lies on the south site of the Bremen Market Square directly across from the Bremen City Hall.

 Name

 Merchants' guildhalls named "Schütting" exist or have existed also in Bergen (Norway), there called Scotting, and in Lübeck, Lüneburg, Oldenburg (since 1604), Osnabrück and Rostock.
 They did not only serve administrative tasks and social events, but also as accommodation for foreign merchants.
 Therefore, the name can be related to the German word schützen meaning "to protect".